-Assuming the presence of a quorum, the election of directors will require the affirmative vote of the holders of a majority of the shares entitled to vote in the election of directors and represented in person or by proxy.
+Assuming the presence of a quorum at the annual meeting, the election of directors will require the affirmative vote of the holders of a majority of the shares entitled to vote in the election of directors and represented by means of remote communication or by proxy.
 This means that the two (2) director nominees who receive a majority of affirmative votes for their election at this year's annual meeting will be elected.